 SEB’s impact on the climate is both direct through our own emissions and indirect through our customers’ and portfolio companies’ emissions.
-In order to manage the bank’s direct impact, we work actively to reduce our own carbon emissions and have set targets to limit them to 17,000 tonnes ±5 percent by 2025.
+In order to manage the bank’s direct impact, we work actively to reduce our own carbon emissions and have set targets to limit them to 17,000 tonnes ±5 per cent by 2025.
 The long-term ambition is to reduce own carbon emissions to close to zero in 2045.

-As a corner stone in our efforts to manage the indirect impact the bank has developed the Customer Sustainability Classification Model, a tool that is used for assessing corporate and real estate customers’ current and future climate impacts.
-This model is used to engage with customers in constructive dialogues about their decarbonisation strategies.
+As a corner stone in our efforts to manage the indirect impact the bank has developed the Customer Sustainability Classification tool that is used for assessing corporate and real estate customers’ current and future climate impacts.
+This tool is used to engage with customers in constructive dialogues about their decarbonisation strategies.
 Hereby we can support companies in transition with advisory services and financing for potential investment needs.
-The model also enables us to measure and report on the aggregate climate impact of our credit portfolio and to set strategic goals for shifting and aligning our activities with the climate objectives of the Paris Agreement.
+The tool also enables us to measure and report on the aggregate climate impact of our credit portfolio and to set strategic goals for shifting and aligning our activities with the climate objectives of the Paris Agreement.

 Ambitions and goals